VenkateshBudamala/Hydro-ML-Emulator/README.md

 ## **💡 Applications**

-This framework is ideal for:
+This framework is specifically designed for river-focused modeling, including:

+- Streamflow Simulation: Predict river flow under varying hydrological conditions.
-- Flood forecasting and mapping.
+- Flood Forecasting: Model and predict flood inundation along river systems.
-- Hydrologic and hydraulic model calibration.
-- Urban flood management.
+- Reservoir Management: Optimize reservoir operations and releases.
+- Catchment Hydrology: Simulate water flow in river catchments.
+- Hydrodynamic Modeling: Analyze water levels and velocities in river networks.

+Note: It can be useful for any physcial model optimization, by including your own physical model simulator in Functions.py
 ---

 ## **📞 Contact**